LagunaISW/farandula-research/web-app/HMO/ror-backend/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version => 2.3.3p222

 * System dependencies
+  Rspec-rails - Testing framework.
+  Factory_girl_rails - A fixtures replacement with a more straightforward syntax.
+You'll see.
+  Shoulda_matchers - Provides RSpec with additional matchers.
+  Database_cleaner - You guessed it!
+It literally cleans our test database to ensure a clean state in each test suite.
+  Faker - A library for generating fake data.
+We'll use this to generate test data.

-* Configuration
+* Configuration => Automatic

-* Database creation
+* Database creation => Automatic

-* Database initialization
+* Database initialization => Automatic

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+  bundle exec rspec

 * Deployment instructions

-* ...